Chart Color Schemes

 Paddington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 36 such projects likely to impact the area.
-Notable ones include Hakoah White City Redevelopment, Moore Park Precinct Village, Woollahra Station Activation (Eastern Suburbs Railway), and The Cambrian Paddington.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 36 projects likely impacting the region.
+Notable initiatives include Hakoah White City Redevelopment, Moore Park Precinct Village, Woollahra Station Activation (Eastern Suburbs Railway), and The Cambrian Paddington.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.